-3.-(1) A person in Belize may be arrested and surrendered to a foreign State where extradition procedures are available as between Belize and a foreign State under Part IV if that person is-
+3.-(1) A person in Belize may be arrested and surrendered to a foreign State where extradition arrangements are available as between Belize and a foreign State under Part IV if that person is- Liability to extradition.

 - (a) accused in that State of committing an extradition offence; or - (b) alleged to be unlawfully at large after conviction of an extradition offence by a court in that State.